seantwie03/JavaNotes/Language/Strings.md

       }
       System.out.println(alpha);

-    - The empty String is instantiated, then replaced by a new String object each time through the loop.
+    - The empty String is instantiated, then replaced by a new String object with the appended character each time through the loop.
 - To avoid this, StringBuilder is available.

 ## StringBuilder